gmilby/slingpic/readme.txt

 === Plugin Name ===

-Contributors:      Ben Jackson, Pravin Paratey, Ray Jenkin Plugin Name:       SlingPic
+Contributors:      Ben Jackson, Pravin Paratey, Ray Jenkin Plugin Name:       Slingpic
 Plugin URI:        http://wordpress.org/extend/plugins/slingpic
 Tags:              widget, plugin, image, social network, share Author URI:        (http://www.slingpic.com)
 Requires at least: 3.0
-Tested up to:      3.3.2
+Tested up to:      3.5
 Stable tag:        3.0
-Version:           3.0.0
+Version:           3.1.0

 == Description ==
 Make it easy to share images from your website.
 Slingpic makes it easy for visitors to your website to share images across social networks, email and blogging platforms.
 A visitor simply needs to roll over an image on your site and they can quickly share an image in two clicks.
 Benefit from incremental traffic from shared images and links back to your website from popular social networks like Facebook and Twitter, Email and blogging platforms.